North Dakota Department of Corrections and Rehabilitation: Division of Juvenile Services

-Brown Cottage - Brown Cottage is a 16-bed structure housing female juveniles for Detention, Assessment and Treatment.
+Brown Cottage - 16-bed structure housing female juveniles for Detention, Assessment and Treatment.

-Hickory Cottage - Hickory Cottage is a 35-bed structure housing male treatment status juveniles.
-A Mental Health Specialist, a Nurse Practitioner, a dentist office, nurse's offices and a medical examination room is located on the lower level of Hickory Cottage.
+Hickory Cottage - 35-bed structure housing male treatment status juveniles.
+A Mental Health Specialist, a Nurse Practitioner, a dentist office, nurse's offices, and a medical examination room are located on the lower level of Hickory Cottage.
 An Intensive Outpatient Drug and Alcohol Treatment Program is also located on the lower level of this cottage.

-Pine Cottage - Pine Cottage is a 25-bed structure housing male juveniles.
+Pine Cottage - 25-bed structure housing male juveniles.
 Cottage staff provide a variety of programs including Assessment, Detention, Time Out, and Special Management.
 Additionally, this cottage houses high risk or high maintenance male juveniles.
 It also serves as the intake cottage for all new male admissions.

 Fallen officers

-Since the establishment of the North Dakota Department of Corrections and Rehabilitation, two officers have died in the line of duty.
+Since its establishment, two officers from the North Dakota Department of Corrections and Rehabilitation have died in the line of duty.